zowe/docs-site/docs/user-guide/configure-xmem-server.md

 # Installing and configuring the Zowe cross memory server (ZWESISTC)

-The Zowe cross memory server, also known as ZIS, provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.
+The Zowe cross memory server (ZIS) provides privileged cross-memory services to the Zowe Desktop and runs as an APF-authorized program.
 The same cross memory server can be used by multiple Zowe desktops.
-The cross memory server is needed to be able to log on to the Zowe desktop and operate its apps such as the Code Editor.
+The cross memory server is required to log on to the Zowe desktop and operate the desktop apps such as the Code Editor.
 If you wish to start Zowe without the desktop (for example bring up just the API Mediation Layer), you do not need to install and configure a cross memory server and can skip this step.

+**Required role: system programmer, security administrator**

 To install and configure the cross memory server, you must define APF-authorized load libraries, program properties table (PPT) entries, and a parmlib.
 This requires familiarity with z/OS.